lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

 ```

 !!! warning
-    Be aware that for compatibility reasons it is important to choose modules with
+     Be aware that for compatibility reasons it is important to choose [modules](modules.md) with
      the same toolchain version (in this case `fosscuda/2019b`).
-For reference see [here](modules.md)

 In order to interact with Python-based frameworks (like TensorFlow) `reticulate` R library is used.
 To configure it to point to the correct Python executable in your virtual environment, create